microsoft/TypeScript-Handbook/pages/Advanced Types.md

             .currentValue();
 ```

-Since the class uses `this` types, extension preserves the fluent interface:
+Since the class uses `this` types, you can extend it and the new class can use the old methods with no changes.

 ```ts
 class ScientificCalculator extends BasicCalculator {